MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-develop-for-teams.md

 ## Preparing your environment for development and testing

 Developing for Teams integration is similar to other development activities in [!INCLUDE [prod_short](includes/prod_short.md)].
 It requires Visual Studio Code, installed with the AL language extension, and knowledge of the AL language.
 However, because the [!INCLUDE [prod_short](includes/prod_short.md)] app for Teams only supports [!INCLUDE [prod_short](includes/prod_short.md)] online, you must deploy your extensions to an online sandbox to test the implementation.
-The sandbox must also be deployed to an Azure AD tenant that has access to Microsoft Teams through one of the supported Microsoft 365 plans.
+The sandbox must also be deployed to an Microsoft Entra ID tenant that has access to Microsoft Teams through one of the supported Microsoft 365 plans.
 For more information about sandboxes, see [Sandbox Environments for Dynamics 365 Business Central Development](devenv-sandbox-overview.md).

 ## See Also
 [FAQ for Teams Integration](devenv-dev-faq-teams.md)